 You have an autoimmune disease, such as lupus or rheumatoid arthritis, that your doctor monitors.

-You are at high risk of having a heart attack, and your doctor is trying to quantify this risk.
+You are at high risk of having a heart attack (especially if you have a family history of cardiovascular events), and your doctor is trying to quantify this risk.

-Some researchers propose that hsCRP, like cholesterol tests, should be used as a routine heart health screening tool.
+Some researchers propose that hsCRP, like lipid tests, should be used as a routine heart health screening tool.
 This school of thought has been gaining traction recently, but the issue is still debated.
-For instance, one research group has argued that CRP doesn’t give us any meaningful new information about a person’s health when used alongside more established metrics (like cholesterol).
+For instance, one research group has argued that CRP doesn’t give us any meaningful new information about a person’s health when used alongside more established metrics (like cholesterol and triglyceride levels).

 Even though the hsCRP test is not ordered routinely, your doctor may be willing to order it if you ask.
 You can also pay a commercial laboratory to run the test for around $60 out of pocket.

 There is no universally agreed-upon range for optimal hsCRP levels among healthy people, but we can consider several significant lines of evidence.